alttch/bma-info/eva4/include/msad.rst

    New-ADGroup -Name "operator" -Path "OU=EVA,DC=your,DC=domain,DC=com"

 Assign a security group to a domain user.
 If multiple security groups are assigned, a combined ACL is created.
-If the required ACL ID does not exist, authentications attempts are considered as failed, despite the user may have additional existing ACLs assigned.

 or with Powershell: